 Simplii accounts include:

 1. Chequing Account: This no-fee chequing account pays interest on your balance and has no monthly fees.
 It supports unlimited free debit purchases, bill payments, and free access to 3,400+ CIBC ATMs across Canada.
-For a limited time, you can also get a $400 cash bonus when you open an account.
+For a limited time, you can also get a $300 cash bonus when you open an account and meet the requirements.

-2. Savings Account: This account pays a regular 0.40% to 5.50% interest, supports automatic savings, and has no minimum balance.
-A higher promotional interest rate offer is available now and then (currently 6.00% for a limited time).
+2. Savings Account: This account pays a regular rate that starts at 0.30%, supports automatic savings, and has no minimum balance.
+A higher promotional interest rate offer is available now and then.

 3. Credit Card: The Simplii Financial Cash Back Visa Card is one of the best no-fee cash back credit cards in Canada.